pazz89/Prompt-Library/README.md

 There is a Menubar with the options to add or edit a new set of prompt categories:
 The first field allows you to set the name of the set.
 Then follows an ordered list of the categories.
 With the next two fields a new category can be created using the insert button.
 An existing category can be update with a new name or a new index with the update button.
 To do so, select the category you want to edit (or doubleclick to preload to edit fields) and change name and/or index.
 The remove button removes a category.
 Changes are discarded if you exit via the window close button ([x]).
 Save overwrites the set in editing mode or creates a new directory in new mode.
 If the name of a category is changed, all previews connected to this category will be moved to the '_archive' folder.

+The Button "Toggle Grid View" allows to switch between Grid comparison of categories and single image view

+The last category "Setting" is automatically added to every category and allows to define generation settings (Model, CFG Scale, Sampler, Steps, Seed, Size)

 ![Alt text](doc/PromptLibraryInterface_EditSet.png "Interface of Prompt-Library Edit Window")

 ### Generating Previews